transopac/image-proc-api/README.md

 For convenience, a barebones page can be viewed for testing the API.

-You can use a web browser, curl, or any other REST client for call the APIs.
+You can use a web browser, curl, or any other REST client for calling the APIs.

 - Image API - `GET /api/image?name=fjord.jpg`